Nexus Investments’ Scale-Up Fund

 - Minimum investment £25,000 – you can apply online

 The Nexus Group was founded in 1994 by Harry Hyman.
 At the same time, Mr Hyman launched Primary Health Properties (“PHP), a real estate investment trust which invests and develops GP surgeries.
 Today, PHP is a FTSE 250 company with close to 500 surgeries and health centres across the UK and a market capitalisation of £2 billion.
-The company is managed by Nexus Group and Mr Hyman has been the MD of both companies since inception.
+The company was managed by Nexus Group until January 2021, when PHP completed its acquisition of Nexus Tradeco (the holding company for Nexus’ subsidiaries).
+Mr Hyman has acted as the MD of both companies since inception.

 With the success of Primary Health Properties, the Nexus Group expanded into new divisions, including corporate finance and private equity.
 It also launched a successful publishing business, Investor Publishing, which is responsible for the Health Investor and Education Investor magazine titles.
 These are an important tool for Nexus to attract deal flow in NIVL’s favoured sectors (health and education).
 In 2013, having made a number of equity investments over the years, Nexus made the jump to venture investing.
 Matthew O’Kane was hired to spearhead the new division, Nexus Investments Ventures Limited (“NIVL”), due to his background as a tax specialist in investment management.
 NIVL was incorporated in 2014.

 Over the following four years, Mr O’Kane was responsible for building Nexus’ track record in early-stage investing.
-In total, £10 million has now been deployed across 29 companies on a deal-by-deal basis.
+In total, £11.7 million has now been deployed across 31 companies.
 Building on this experience, Nexus launched its first EIS fund in 2018.
 The fund will continue to be managed by Mr O’Kane, with Mr Hyman sitting on the Advisory Committee, alongside five independent external members, each an experienced senior city professional.
 For the day-to-day running of the fund, Mr O’Kane is supported by two investment associates who will largely be responsible for assisting in the due diligence process and portfolio management.

-Nexus has developed its investment strategy to focus on four key sectors: Data, Digital, Health and Education.
-Nexus seeks to invest in companies which operate in at least two of these areas.
+Nexus has developed its investment strategy to focus on four key sectors: data, digital, health and education.
+Nexus seeks to invest in companies that operate in at least two of these areas.

-The fund’s two other specialities, Data and Digital, are areas the investment team believes have significant growth potential and should complement its core sectors.
-Ideally, an investee company should span at least two or potentially three of these areas to ensure the business can maximise its growth.
+The fund’s two other specialities, data and digital, are areas the investment team believes have significant growth potential and should complement its core sectors.
+Ideally, an investee company should span at least two or potentially three of these areas so the business can maximise its growth.

 As a scale-up fund, the investment team will be targeting post-revenue businesses.
 From experience, Nexus has concluded that typically only founders have the required level of commitment to their companies at this stage in their development.
 It is difficult to replicate founders’ commitment with a hired management team.
 For this reason, the investment team will only consider businesses with ‘mission-driven’ founders.